 What Can I Feed Baby Chicks?

 Chicks need to be fed either regular chick crumbles or medicated chick crumbles.
-I usually start my chicks off on 2 bags of medicated chick crumbles before switching them over to the non medicated.
+I usually start my chicks off on 2 bags of medicated chick crumbles from Amazon before switching them over to the non medicated.

 Medicated Chick Starter contains Amprolium which helps to prevent Coccidiosis.
 Coccidiosis is a common protozoal gastrointestinal (GI) disease.
 Chicks that get this will have mucus or blood in their diarrhea, they become listless, dehydrated and anemic due to fluid loss and eventually can die.